Tuesday, April 9, 2024

 Director: Ishiro Honda

 One of the most hated entries in the series, largely because all of the Godzilla scenes are relegated to dream sequences.
-A lonely latch key kid, Ichiro, escapes the harsh realities of life by day dreaming about visiting Monster Island, and befriend Godzilla's son, Minilla.
+A lonely latch key kid, Ichiro, escapes the harsh realities of life by day dreaming about visiting Monster Island, and befriending Godzilla's son, Minilla.
 He also learns how to stand up to bullies.
 This was produced on the cheap: most of Godzilla's scenes were lifted from previous movies.
 Still, it's an inoffensive film that might appeal to children

 36. Godzilla (1998)